 8. Walk on the wild side of São Jorge

 The descent through fields and patches of forest is truly beautiful but was surpassed by the wild, jungly greenery cloaking the cliffs once we reached the isolated village and volcanic pool at the bottom.
-I’ll be writing about this in more detail so you can fully appreciate how spectacular it is.
 If you’ve seen Lost, that’s the kind of scenery I’m talking about.

 9. River Paiva boardwalk